by Cassander L. Smith and Lauren S. Cardon, Department of English

 - Vanderbilt University Center for Teaching.
 Difficult Dialogues.

-* The symposium will began with a morning workshop led by two guest facilitators, Dr. Lee Bebout and Dr. Philathia Bolton.
+The symposium began with a morning workshop led by two guest facilitators, Dr. Lee Bebout and Dr. Philathia Bolton.
 Bebout is an associate professor of English at Arizona State University.
 He is the author of two books, Mythohistorical Interventions: The Chicano Movement and Its Legacies (Minnesota 2011) and Whiteness on the Border: Mapping the US Racial Imagination in Brown and White (NYU 2016).
 Bolton is an assistant professor of English at the University of Akron.
 She has published essays on race and gender and is the former director of the ESL program at Akron.
 Bebout and Bolton are co-editors, along with me, of the essay collection Teaching With Tension: Race, Resistance, and Reality in the Classroom, just out with Northwestern University Press this month.